msabur/flight-delay-prediction/README.md

-# ✈️ Flight Delay Prediction with Graph Neural Networks
+# ✈️ Flight Delay Prediction

 This repository contains a project that uses a **Graph Neural Network (GNN)** to predict flight delays.
 Unlike traditional models that treat flights independently, this approach models the airline network as a graph to capture interconnectedness, which improves prediction accuracy.